Last updated: June 17, 2026

 - If approved, choose an eligible provider and return the PAPA and e-Child Care agreement.

-Tip for single moms with changing work hours
+Tip for changing work hours

 Documents and information to gather

 Your CCR&R may ask for different proof depending on your household.
+Use ASMOM’s documents checklist if you are applying for several programs at once.

 | Proof | Examples | Why it matters |